Nicklemy/YTvideoDownloader/README.md

 2) Open your browser.

-3) Copy the path of your index.py file and paste it into the browser's address bar.
+3) And paste this link `http://localhost/index.py` into the browser's address bar.

-4) And Enjoy it.